HTTPArchive/almanac.httparchive.org/src/content/en/2024/ecommerce.md

 ## Conclusion

-E-commerce is still evolving, with platform preferences varying by region and website size.
+ecommerce is still evolving, with platform preferences varying by region and website size.
 While WooCommerce remains the go-to platform for many, Shopify has steadily gained ground, especially among higher-traffic websites.
 Interestingly, platforms like Wix eCommerce perform well in terms of user experience metrics despite being more popular with smaller sites.
 Overall, we can observe improvements in most metrics, from performance to accessibility, over the past few years, benefiting everyone.

-While e-commerce platforms are diverse and well distributed among different providers, a few key players dominate technologies like payment systems.
+While ecommerce platforms are diverse and well distributed among different providers, a few key players dominate technologies like payment systems.
 It will be interesting to see how this landscape continues to evolve in the coming years.